maitrungduc1410/react-native-video-trim/README.md

 Related props: `alertOnFailToLoad, alertOnFailTitle, alertOnFailMessage, alertOnFailCloseText`

-# FFMPEG Version
+# Customize FFMPEG version
-This library uses FFMPEG-Kit Android under the hood, by default FFMPEG-min is used, which gives smallest bundle size: https://github.com/arthenica/ffmpeg-kit#9-packages
+This library uses FFMPEG-Kit Android under the hood, by default FFMPEG `min` is used, which gives smallest bundle size.
+To customize the package version please see below

 ## Android
 If you ever need to use other version of FFMPEG-Kit for Android, you can do the following, in your `android/build.gradle` > `buildscript` > `ext`: